Degree type(s): Doctorate

 Application Deadline: February 1, 2019

-The University of Mary is currently accepting applications for the next BSN to DNP program start fall of 2017.
-Students are welcome to take up to 9 credits of core graduate nursing courses and/or the graduate statistics pre-requisite prior to being accepted into the DNP family nurse practitioner program.
+The University of Mary is currently accepting applications for the next BSN to DNP program start Fall 2019.
+Students are welcome to take up to 9 credits of core graduate nursing courses and/or the graduate statistics course prior to being accepted into the DNP family nurse practitioner program.

 Most instruction in the BSN to DNP program takes place online with periodic on-site visits to the University of Mary’s main campus in Bismarck, North Dakota.
 Clinical experiences can generally be completed in or near your home community.

 The accredited BSN to DNP program emphasizes evidence-based practice and offers valuable clinical site opportunities, helping you to gain the skills essential for positions of leadership and influence in primary care.
 Successful completion of the DNP program prepares you to apply for family nurse practitioner national certification through either the American Nurses Credentialing Center or the American Association of Nurse Practitioners Certification Program.
 Doctorate courses are infused with Christian, Catholic, Benedictine values that prepare you as a servant leader and ethical decision-maker.